shivankushsingh09/Number-Guessing-Game/README.md

 # Number-Guessing-Game

-The Number Guessing Game is an interactive C program where the player guesses a random number.
-Feedback is given for each guess: "Lower number, please" if too high, and "Higher number, please" if too low.
-The game displays the total attempts upon a correct guess, using loops and a random number generator for an engaging experience.
+The Number Guessing Game is a fun and interactive project built using C programming language.
+In this game, the program generates a random number, and the player's task is to guess it.
+The game provides feedback on each guess: if the guessed number is higher than the actual number, the program prompts "Lower number, please"; if it is lower, the program responds with "Higher number, please".
+Once the player guesses the correct number, the program displays the total number of guesses taken to arrive at the correct answer.
+The game utilizes loops and a random number generator to create an engaging user experience.